 - For the first time in my life we've been in a situation where most people have spent over 90 days at home...
-Arik Levy
+Arik Levy of immersion.

-• Design Update: New studies from Japan and horizontal or vertical storage configurations with flexible Germany suggest that time spent immersed in a warm mounting heights, wide-ranging colour combinations, bath is particularly effective for boosting mood.
-What's and open or closed storage.
-What was your inspiration your personal take on why bathroom time might be so for this approach? important to mental wellbeing?
+• Design Update: New studies from Japan and horizontal or vertical storage configurations with flexible your personal take on why bathroom time might be so for this approach? important to mental wellbeing?